Fairfax suggests Gov. Northam could be behind leaked sexual assault allegation

 Big League Politics also broke the news of Northam's yearbook photo on Friday.

+Late Monday, the Virginia Legislative Black Caucus said it was monitoring the situation.

+“The Virginia Legislative Black Caucus takes all allegations of sexual assault or misconduct with the utmost seriousness," its members said in a statement.
+"Given the recent allegations regarding Lieutenant Governor Justin Fairfax, the VLBC will continue to assess this developing situation as more details become available.”

-Fox News' Alex Pappas and Brooke Singman contributed to this report.
+Fox News' Alex Pappas, Brooke Singman, and The Associated Press contributed to this report.